stormpython/insightfl/README.md

 ### Introduction
 InsightFL is a basic [Flask](http://flask.pocoo.org/) template created specifically to help budding data scientists in the [Insight Data Science](http://insightdatascience.com/) program get their web applications off the ground quickly.
-As a former Insight fellow, I spent way too much time troubleshooting the ins and outs of web development instead of focusing on what truly mattered, extracting insight from my data.
+As a former Insight fellow, I spent too much time troubleshooting the ins and outs of web development instead of focusing on extracting insight from my data.

 To get started building your web app, follow the instructions below to setup your development environment.